How to Go Incognito for International Search Queries – and Why

 People all over the world might be searching for your product or service and are probably seeing very different results based on their location.
 It would be a false sense of security to think that your global rankings are as good as the results in your neighborhood.
 In order to determine what your customers are most likely seeing on Google, you need to go incognito.
 This is just the first step in evaluating and tracking your SEO success on a global scale, but it’s a crucial one.

 Kaitlin has done in-house marketing since 2010, specializing in SEO, and is certified in Google Analytics.
-When not working, Kaitlin likes hiking, reading, and traveling to the nether parts of the world.
+When not working, Kaitlin likes hiking, biking, and traveling to the nether parts of the world.
 Read More